Que País É Este: History

 The project was changed because, following Dois's success, the label pressured them for a third album but they didn't have enough repertoire for that.
 Only "Mais do Mesmo" and "Angra dos Reis" were written during the album's sessions.

 Besides the label's pressure (strengthened by the fact that the band had already missed the agreed deadline of three albums in 36 months), vocalist and acoustic guitarist Renato Russo himself would demand himself to quickly record some songs from his time with Aborto Elétrico ("Que País É Este", "Conexão Amazônica" and "Tédio") before Capital Inicial – another band spun off Aborto Elétrico – had the opportunity to do that.
 This helped the band let go of the idea of an all-new album in favor of some kind of anthology.
 At that time, they denied having faced any pressure from the label.
 Villa-Lobos said then:

 The thing with this album which we stopped recording is that its project would initially be called Disciplina e Virtude.
 By the time we got into the studio, we couldn't talk about discipline, let alone virtue in the chaos in which we were and in which the country was.
 It was the Cruzado II times!

 This helped to solve the lack of songs problem.
 Many of them were originally written when Russo performed under the name "Trovador Solitário" (Lonely Troubadour) ("Faroeste Caboclo", for example), alone with his acoustic guitar.
 "Que País É Este" and "Conexão Amazônica", for example, were written in 1978.

 "Eu Sei" was written between the end of Aborto Elétrico and the foundation of Legião Urbana; a pirate version of the song was already being aired at some radio stations back then.
 As such, Russo saw the album as a way of putting an end to the widespread airing of pirate recordings of his songs.
-The fact that the album involved songs written throughout years is express in its title.
+The fact that the album involved songs written throughout years is expressed in its title.

 Initial versions of "Eu Sei" and "Faroeste Caboclo", recorded in 1982 by Russo singing and playing the acoustic guitar, were recovered and released in 2008 on his posthumous solo album O Trovador Solitário.
 The verse "talvez tenhamos que fugir sem você" (we may have to flee without you) from "Eu Sei" originally read "talvez tenhamos que correr e perder" (we may have to run and lose).

 The album was ready in just a month.
 The recording took two weeks and the tracks "Que País É Este", "Conexão Amazônica", "Tédio" and "Química" were recorded in only one take.

 It was during this album's recording sessions that conflicts erupted between bassist Renato Rocha and the rest of the band and EMI-Odeon personnel.
 He was constantly late and unable to play his parts the way Russo wanted them to be performed, which made the band start to regret having hired him.